oasis-tcs/openc2-tc-ops/JADN-and-OpenC2.md

 interface to the actuator.
-Just as with the OpenC2 Language, APs are intended to be defined in implementation-independent terms so that the exchange of commands and responses may be supported using different protocols or transfer encodings, while retaining a common and consistent meaning.
-The IM for an OpenC2 AP is therefore both a subset of the OpenC2 Language IM (as not all actions or targets will apply to any individual actuator) and an extension of it to define actuator-specific elements.
-A feature of every AP is the mapping of supports actions / target combinations to specify the set of commands valid for that actuator.
-The [Stateless Packet Filtering AP](https://docs.oasis-open.org/openc2/oc2slpf/v1.0/oc2slpf-v1.0.html) includes the following command matrix (section 2.3):
+Just as with the OpenC2 Language, APs are intended to be defined in implementation-independent terms so that the exchange of commands and responses may be supported using different protocols or transfer encodings while retaining a common and consistent meaning.
+The IM for an OpenC2 AP is therefore both a subset of the OpenC2 Language IM (as not all actions or targets will apply to any individual actuator) and an extension of it (to define actuator-specific elements).
+A feature of every AP is the mapping of supported action / target combinations to specify the set of commands valid for that actuator.
+The [Stateless Packet Filtering AP](https://docs.oasis-open.org/openc2/oc2slpf/v1.0/oc2slpf-v1.0.html) includes the following command matrix (section 2.3, actions are across the top, targets are down the left side including an AP-specific target [`slpf:rule_number`]):

 > ![SLPF AP Command Matrix](images/slfp-ap-cmd-matrix.png)